meant-ion/TuringMod/README.md

 		- a scanner for enabled emotes that the streamer has banned themselves (BTTV/FFZ/Native Twitch).
 When found, times out the offending user, removes the message, and shames them in the chatroom.
 (Add in when stream is big enough to warrant it) (or see long-term list below)
-				* will most likely have a .txt or .json file of all currently "banned" emotes for people to knwo what's banned or not
+				* will most likely have a .txt or .json file of all currently "banned" emotes for people to know what's banned or not

 		- a "quiet mode" for the stream
 				* will automatically remove all messages trying to directly @ the streamer from chat